sonatype/docker-nexus/README.md

 ## Quickstart

-If you would like to run the init.sh script provided in the repository, it will create an OpenShift project named 'nexus' within your OpenShift instance which has pre-made templates for both Nexus OSS and Nexus Pro.
+If you would like to run the init.sh script provided in the repository, it will create an OpenShift project named `nexus` within your OpenShift instance which has pre-made templates for either Nexus OSS and Nexus Pro.
-The script takes a single argument for an 'oss' or 'pro' installation.
+The script takes a single argument for an `oss` or `pro` installation.

 ```
 cd docker-nexus/